 What should I do if my payment or transfer is placed on hold or rejected?

-If your payment or transfer is rejected or placed on hold, you will be notified via the OCBC app or Internet Banking (depending on the platform you used) once you submit the request.
+If your payment or transfer is rejected or placed or hold, you will be notified via the OCBC app or Internet Banking (depending on the platform you used) once you submit the request.
 We will also inform you of the possible next steps.

 How can I release or cancel a payment or transfer?

 There may be instances where a payment or transfer that you urgently need to make is placed on hold.
-If you wish to release such payments or transfers before the 24-hour cooling period ends, you can do so at these OCBC ATMs (you will need an OCBC ATM/debit/credit card and its PIN).
+If you wish to release such payments or transfers before the 24-hour cooling period ends, you can do so at certain OCBC ATMs (you will need an OCBC ATM/debit/credit card and its PIN).

 You may also cancel it via the OCBC app or Internet Banking.